History of Mohammedanism

 History of Mohammedanism is a work by Charles Mills.

 This 19th-century book presents a biography of the prophet of Islam, and accounts of the empires founded by Muslims; an inquiry into the theological, moral, and judicial codes of the Islam, and the literature and sciences of the Saracens and Turks; with a view of the present extent and influence of Islam.

-One edition was printed in London in 1818, there was also an 1817 version printed.
+One edition was printed in London in 1818, there was also an 1817 version printed by the London publisher Black, Kingsbury, Parbury, and Allen (BKPA).